SeldonIO/alibi-detect/doc/source/overview/saving.md

 At present outlier and adversarial detectors are serialized using the `dill` library, but these will also be be updated to use `config.toml` files in the future.
 ```

-New detectors can also be instantiated from *bare bones* config files.
+New detectors can also be instantiated from *bare-bones* config files.
 For example, instead of the following code:

 ```python